microsoft/microsoft-ui-xaml/docs/developer_guide.md

 }
 ```
 The test apps are using released versions of MUX NuGet package locally.
 In [CI](https://dev.azure.com/ms/microsoft-ui-xaml/_build?definitionId=20),
-the test pipeline will generate a NuGet package for each build, and there’s a
+the test pipeline will generate a NuGet package for each build, and there's a
 separate pipeline configured to consume the generated package from latest
 build and run MUXControl.ReleaseTest.